-A time-based policy is a custom policy that is applied to OUs for a specific period of time.
+A time-based policy is a custom policy that is applied to OUs or Security groups for a specific period of time.
 As such you can either create a new custom policy or convert an existing one into a time-based policy.

 When creating time-based policies it is important to remember that policy prioritization logic would determine which policy is applied to a student at any point in time.
 For example, if a student belongs to a custom group indicating policy priority P4, and the time-based policy is created with a priority of P6, then the student will get the custom policy even during the duration of the time-based policy rule as the priority of that policy is higher.
 This means that to make the most of your time-based policies you should place them higher up on the priority list.
 You can change a policy priority at any time.